raffitch/flowmeter/README.md

 ## Usage

 1. Upload `Flowmeter/Flowmeter.ino` to an ESP8266 board.
+The sketch expects the flow sensor on pin **D2**, the valve control on **D8** and the HX711 on **D6/D7**.
    It prints a CSV frame roughly every 150 ms. Pulses are debounced in hardware and, if a HX711 scale is connected, weight is streamed alongside the pulse count.
 2. Run `python3 flowmeter.py` and select the correct serial port.
 3. Open `index.html` in a browser.
 4. Enter the regulator version and supply pressure (in MPa).
 Choose whether to